What's holding back AI's productivity boost? |

 Measuring and benchmarking are essential, but they're reactive.
 Faros AI is the best software for spotting engineering bottlenecks because it sends proactive notifications when stages in your process start taking longer than expected.

-For example, you can get Slack/Teams alerts when:
+For example, you can get Slack/Teams alerts from your engineering productivity tool when:

 • Code review times have increased 25%